Kyle Isbel Preview, Player Props: Royals vs. Mariners

-Kyle Isbel -- batting .310 in his past 10 games -- will be in action for the Kansas City Royals against the Seattle Mariners, with Logan Gilbert on the mound, on August 26 at 4:10 PM ET.
+The Kansas City Royals, including Kyle Isbel (.333 on-base percentage in past 10 games, 58 points above season-long percentage), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game, he collected three RBI (going 2-for-3 with a home run and a walk) against the Mariners.
+In his last game he had a hitless showing (0-for-2) against the Mariners.

 Kyle Isbel Game Info & Props vs. the Mariners